DylanScottCarroll/lodge_spec/01 Specification/01 Basics/07 Loops.md

 ## Loops

-Lodge has four kinds of loops:
-* plain loop
-* while loops
-* for loops
-* over loops

 ### Plain Loop
 A plain loop is a loop without any parameters.
 It is essentially the same as a `loop while true`, but it does not perform a comparison.
 It is usually used for replicating a do-while type pattern using a `break if` statement.
 Here is an example.